shaharw75/ChatGPT-html-client/README.md

 USAGE:
 Look for the apiKey definition (YOUR-API-KEY-HERE), and replace the string with your real apiKey.
+The current AI model is "gpt-o4", depends on your openAi api settings, you can change it to any other model.

 You are mostly welcomed to modify this code and create your own version.

 Enjoy !